Generic Instructor Course

 The GIC aims to teach the principles of adult learning.
 The 3-day course comprises of a flexible 1-day on-line component (VLE) and a 2-day face-to-face course.
 The course includes key note sessions, demonstrations and practice sessions in all six modalities of teaching and assessment required for life support training; lecture and presentation skills, skills teaching and assessment, teaching simulations, facilitating small groups and simulation assessment.

 Book GIC - those recommended from provider courses only

 Updates for GIC - none currently

 HMIMMS exists to give hospital staff the knowledge to plan and train for major incidents.
-The HMIMMS 2-day course comprises of lectures, workshops and table top exercises.
+The HMIMMS 2-day course comprises of online pre-course modular education (six topics), lectures,

 Candidates who have taken the course include Consultants, Emergency Planning Officers and Medical Officers.

 Updates for HMIMMS - none currently

 MIMMS exists to teach the nature and management of the major incident and how to deliver the medical support needed.
 We currently run two versions of the MIMMS course; the standard 3-day face-to-face course and a 2-day face-to-face course which includes a pre-course learning (VLE) element.

 Candidates who have taken the course include Paramedics and Officer/Team Leader.